 Only new members need to audition.

-Schedule an Audition: To arrange a time, email David Schildkret (email@example.com).
+Schedule an Audition: To arrange an audition, contact David Schildkret (email@example.com) after August 1.

 A two–minute art song or aria.
 Bring a copy of your music for the accompanist who will be provided for your audition.
 Be prepared to sight–sing.